Shuyib/adk-google-prac/README.md

 ## Contributing
 Please open issues or PRs.
 Keep secrets out of the repo and add tests for agent behaviors where possible.

+### License

+This project is licensed under [Apache 2.0 License](https://github.com/Shuyib/adk-google-prac/blob/main/LICENSE).